norwichbicyclerepaircooperative/norwichbicyclerepaircooperative.github.io/jobs/index.md

 Norwich Bicycle Repair Co-operative Ltd (NBRC) is seeking a new member to work in its busy workshop based at the University of East Anglia Campus.
-NBRC is a fully mutual workers' co-op, so our permenant employees (members) are all directors of the business and not only do the routine work of the business but share the responsibility for management too.
+NBRC is a fully mutual workers' co-op, so our permanent employees (members) are all directors of the business and not only do the routine work of the business but share the responsibility for management too.

 NBRC is relatively new, we formed in November 2013, however we're already